stephanj79/Verzeichnis-Server-MCP/README.md

 - Verzeichnis erstellen (create_directory): Erstellt ein neues Verzeichnis am angegebenen Pfad.
 - Verzeichnis löschen (delete_directory): Entfernt ein leeres oder volles Verzeichnis.
 ___
+# Directory Server MCP (Model Context Protocol)
+A robust C# backend that gives AI agents the ability to interact with the local file system in a secure and controlled manner.
+This repository implements a defined protocol through which an agent can request actions such as listing directories or reading and writing files.
+Ideal for use in conjunction with N8N.

 ## ✨ Features / Available Skills
 - List Directories (directory_list): Returns the content of a specified directory.
 Supports recursive and non-recursive searches. ✅
 - Copy File (copy_file): Copies a file from a source to a destination path.